splace/angle/README.md

 Here an angle is represented as an unsigned int with its whole range representing one revolution.

-Since its maximium approaches one rotation, its modulus behaviour matches a rotation modulus.
+Since its maximum approaches one rotation, its modulus behaviour matches a rotation modulus.
 You get restricted within one revolution automatically.

 Notice: 'real' angles aren't multiplied by other angles.